Student Safety Initiative

 SEA requires that all member programs have a Student Protection Plan, and that programs annually submit to SEA a Safety Standards Checklist indicating their compliance with SEA’s national safety standards.

 SEA has partnered with a third party provider to offer participants (students, staff, families, and volunteers) access to a hotline for reporting safety concerns such as abuse, harassment, threats of violence, or theft.
-Programs are required to share this hotline annually with all students, staff, families, and volunteers, and are encouraged to post and distribute this flyer.
+Programs are required to share this hotline annually with all students, staff, families, and volunteers, and are encouraged to post and distribute a hotline flyer, available in English and Spanish.

 Hotline: 855-409-9922 (Phone operators speak more than 200 languages.)